 Tillman and Associates Engineering LLC on behalf of the owner Thomas R. Moore filed a rezoning application to change a ±23.52-acre parcel from General Agriculture (A-1) to Rural Activity Center (RAC).
 The Parcel Identification Number for the property is 13002-000-00; the site is addressed as 6853 W HWY 326, Ocala, FL (see Attachment A).
-The intention of this rezoning is to allow for a landscape contractor's yard, farm building sales/service/storage, plant nursery, and residence.
+The intention of this rezoning is to conduct a Landscape Contract Yard/Farm Building Sales/Service/Storage.
 The site is located within the Farmland Preservation Area (FPA) and the Secondary Springs Protection Zone (SSPZ).